reszkojr/reszkojr/README.md

 [![ProfileViews](https://komarev.com/ghpvc/?username=reszkojr&color=red&style=flat)](https://komarev.com/ghpvc/?username=reszkojr)

-:wave: Hey, I'm Fabio and I'm a software engineer!
+I'm Fabio and I'm a software engineer.
 My main targets are working on expanding my knowledges in Python, ReactJS and other interesting JavaScript frameworks, such as Node.js, Next.js and Express.js.

 By this time, I am working on the Manthano project, a virtual environment for managing a classroom with a variety of functionalities, such as AI integration, classroom internal chat servers and a shared calendar between professors to schedule activities.